Frequently Asked Questions

 Will the organization refund my flight expenses?

-Currently the organization does not have the sufficient funds to cover the volunteer’s travel expenses.
+Currently, the organization does not have sufficient funds to cover the volunteer’s travel expenses.
 Therefore, you will need to cover your own travel expenses until Sal.
 The benefits for your job are specified for each job offer you can apply for.

 Do I need to buy any specific equipment?